phil88530/Simple-Email-Subscription/readme.txt

 * can subscribe by categories
 * add options to adjust the look of the email with extra footer.(HTML/text format)
 * fixing bug of not able to customize success subscription message in the widget
+* able to change your subscription profile page from email links.

 = 1.5 =
 * Added a successful message on the widget for subscription